PriyogopalSingha/EasyHomeShopping/README.md

 # EasyHomeShopping
-App which is created using MVVM architecture and Room DB.
+Android App which is created using MVVM architecture and Room DB following modern coding practices and tools.
 Implemented a nice UI to support the various functionalities within the App.
 Check the demo video and screenshots below.
 Screenshots: